Web Design, Development, Maintenance, SEO, Email Marketing, Ventura CA

 July 31, 2015 by WebbWeaver

-Your website is often the first impression people will have of your business.
-You want your website to be effective: customer-friendly and something that inspires people to do business with you.
+People often form their first impression of your business from your website.
+You want your website to be effective: something that inspires people to do business with you.

 A Simple, Straightforward Domain Name

 Your domain name should be easy for people to remember and type into a browser or email address.
-Your business name is almost always the best choice for your primary domain name as it helps build recognition and familiarity.
-Keyword-based domain names are also a good idea and can be used in conjunction with your primary domain name to point to relevant pages of your site.
+Your business name is almost always the best choice for your primary domain name.
+This helps build recognition and familiarity with your business.
+Keyword-based domain names are also a good idea.
+You can use them with your primary domain name to point to relevant pages of your site.

 Good Visual Design and Layout

-Also keep in mind that visitors often scan through a web page first.
-If they feel like the page or site has value to them, they will slow down to read.
-Organize the content for scanning keeping the following in mind:
+Also, remember that visitors often scan through a web page first.
+If they feel like the page or site offers value to them, they will slow down to read it.
+When you organize the content for scanning, the following is helpful:

 • Highlight important words or phrases